pchaberski/cars/README.md

 # cars

-setting up venv and installing pytorch with pip:
+setting up venv and installing pytorch with pip (on Windows):

 requirements.txt: